-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.2 Quality of own auditing system meets FWF standards.
-Member makes use of FWF audits and/or external audits only In case FWF teams cannot be used, the member companies' own auditing system must ensure sufficient quality in order for FWF to approve the auditing system.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 2.2 Quality of own auditing system meets FWF standards.
+Member makes use of FWF audits and/or external audits only In case Fair Wear teams cannot be used, the member companies' own auditing system must ensure sufficient quality in order for Fair Wear to approve the auditing system.
 Information on audit methodology.
 N/A 0 -1

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.3 Audit Report and Corrective Action Plan (CAP) findings are shared with factory and worker representation where applicable.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 2.3 Audit Report and Corrective Action Plan (CAP) findings are shared with factory and worker representation where applicable.
 Improvement timelines are established in a timely manner.
-Yes 2 part indicator: FWF audit reports were shared and discussed with suppliers within two months of audit receipt AND a reasonable time frame was specified for resolving findings.
+Yes 2 part indicator: Fair Wear audit reports were shared and discussed with suppliers within two months of audit receipt AND a reasonable time frame was specified for resolving findings.
 Corrective Action Plans, emails; findings of followup audits; brand representative present during audit exit meeting, etc. 2 2 -1

-Comment: The corrective action plans resulting from conducted audits are systematically agreed upon, followed up and reported on by designated persons including the traveling staff of BP.
+Comment: The corrective action plans resulting from conducted audits are systematically agreed upon, followed up and reported on by designated persons including the travelling staff of BP.

-When sending the audit report and corrective action plan, BP always highlights to factory management that everything should be discussed and followed upon together with the worker representation.
+When sending the audit report and corrective action plan, BP always highlights to factory management that everything should be discussed and followed upon together with worker representation.
 Experience in involving worker representation showed to BP that in some factories involvement of worker representation works well and in others, it does not.
-If not, BP is aware that this does not only count for the follow-up of findings but is of a general matter and an issue related to social dialogue which needs extra work upon.
+If not, BP is aware that this does not only count for the follow-up of findings but influences the general follow-up process.

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.4 Degree of progress towards resolution of existing Corrective Action Plans and remediation of identified problems.
-Basic FWF considers efforts to resolve CAPs to be one of the most important things that member companies can do towards improving working conditions.
+Performance indicators Result Relevance of Indicator Documentation Score Max Min 2.4 Degree of progress towards resolution of existing Corrective Action Plans and remediation of identified problems.
+Intermediate Fair Wear considers efforts to resolve CAPs to be one of the most important things that member companies can do towards improving working conditions.
 CAP-related documentation including status of findings, documentation of remediation and follow up actions taken by member.
 Reports of quality assessments.
 Evidence of understanding relevant issues.
-4 8 -2
+6 8 -2

 Comment: BP was able to show active follow-up on CAPs and findings actually being resolved.
-At the moment the remediation focuses on remediating CAP findings and does not show shared responsibility for remediation or addressing of root causes.
+BP's Sustainability Manager participated online in the exit meeting of one of the audits in Vietnam and was able to start remediation even before the report was shared.